Why collect organic matter?

-- Fried foods, oils and edible fats – Animal and vegetable fats, margarine, butter, vegetable oil, etc.
+- Fried foods, edible oils and fats – Animal and vegetable fats, margarine, butter, vegetable oil, etc.

 - Soiled paper or cardboard food packaging or serving containers – French-fry bags, pizza boxes, pastry boxes or bags, paper or cardboard packaging from fast-food restaurants, cardboard dishes (soiled or clean), paper tablecloths, cardboard egg cartons, popcorn bags, paper hand towels, muffin cups, parchment paper, waxed cardboard, other paper products

-- Pet and animal food and biscuits
+- Pet food and biscuits

-- Pet feces (without plastic bag)
+- Pet excrement (without plastic bag)

 Waste materials specifically excluded from organic waste collection are the following:

 - Oyster and mussel shells, lobster claws and crab shells

 - Wood and plastic coffee stir sticks